You'll find us just outside of Newchurch, on the main Newport to Sandown Road.

 The Garlic Festival is not just renowned for food and fabulous entertainment.
 It is also a major fund-raiser for dozens of local good causes, thanks to the generosity of our visitors.
 The show is the Isle of Wight at its very best and we are all very proud of it!
 This year our celebrity opener is BBC TV’s lovely Sally Taylor.

-Our big music stage this year features Jersy Guys, Bootleg Blondie and Orange Street.
+Our big music stage this year features Angie Brown, Jersey Guys, Bootleg Blondie and Orange Street.
 Some of the best local Island bands will support and more acts will be confirmed soon.
 Please check out all the very latest news and offers; follow us on facebook and twitter.
-Wandering musicians and a One-man band complete the musical line-up, providing great atmosphere all day wherever you are around the festival site.
+Wandering musicians complete the musical line-up, providing great atmosphere all day wherever you are around the festival site.

 Quench your thirst in the big beer tent and enjoy fabulous ales and ciders made on the Isle of Wight.
 Why not take a genteel stroll to the delights of the tea tent for cream teas and all manner of perfect pastries and dainty snacks.
 The giant real ale bar and tea-tent are always popular – as is the delicious eye watering food court.
 Arrive hungry, there’s always a lot of delicious food on offer to suit all tastes – yum!